Production Checklist

 Response headers

-DocPlatform sets security headers automatically on all responses:
+DocPlatform sets security headers automatically:

 Header Value